microsoft/omi/README.md

 ### Running

-Installing OMI configures a daemon named "omid" which can be controlled with standard service controllers: `service` or `systemctl`.
-Additionally, a service_control script can be found at:
+Installing OMI configures a daemon named `omid` which can be controlled with standard service controllers: `service` or `systemctl`.
+Additionally, a `service_control` script can be found at:
 `/opt/omi/bin/service_control`

 Restarting OMI: `sudo /opt/omi/bin/service_control restart`